-The total combined crash rate for the end of FY17 was 2.95.
-This was a 15% increase over the prior 3 yr average.
+The total combined crash rate for the end of FY18 was 2.68.
+This was a 4% increase over the FY18 Goal which was calculated using a 3 yr average ending FY16.

 The fatalities rate has increased.
-The fatalities rate for the end of FY 17 was .17.
-The 3 yr average fatalities rate ending FY17 was .15.
-This reflects a 12% increase.
+The fatalities rate for the end of FY 18 was .18.
+The 3 yr average fatalities rate ending FY16 was .15.
+This reflects a 16% increase.
+The increase was primarily due to a multiple fatality event occurring in July 2018.
+The actual number of fatal crashes experienced a 5% increase over the prior three year average ending FY16.